curioustorvald/partband/README.md

 - **Aspect Ratio Preservation** - Images maintain their natural proportions with intelligent soft-clipping for extreme ratios
 - **Hierarchical Composition** - Priority-based placement ensures important images receive optimal positioning
 - **True Responsive Design** - Layouts regenerate rather than simply scale, optimising for each viewport
-- **Automatic Optimisation** - Multi-phase refinement minimizes distortion and maximizes visual harmony
+- **Automatic Optimisation** - Multi-phase refinement minimises distortion and maximises visual harmony

 ## How It Works

 The system divides galleries into horizontal or vertical bands, each containing one or more images arranged according to compositional rules.
-Images are automatically selected based on aspect ratio compatibility with available spaces, then refined through optimisation passes that minimize distortion.
+Images are automatically selected based on aspect ratio compatibility with available spaces, then refined through optimisation passes that minimise distortion.

 ## Usage